flenniken/statictea/docs/cmdline.md

 # ArgsOrMessageId

-Contains the command line args or a message id.
+Contains the command line args or a message.

 ```nim
 ArgsOrMessageId = object